 In this article, we'll tackle the following

-If you want to narrow down a long list of records (leads, people, companies, opportunities, projects or tasks), you can filter the list by the value of a default or custom field, a certain number of interactions, specific default or custom activity types, or even they days a record has been inactive.
+If you want to narrow down a long list of records, you can filter the list by the value of a default or custom field, a certain number of interactions, specific default or custom activity types, or even the days a record has been inactive.
 You can then save this list to come back to it during your daily workflow, or you can export it for more meaningful reporting.

-You'll see a master filter in the upper right corner of any records list.
-This will populate a list of fields you can filter for at the right-hand side of the page:
+You'll see a filter icon in the upper right corner of any records list.
+This will open a list of fields you can filter for at the right-hand side of the page.

-You can filter by each record type (leads, people, companies, etc.), and you can filter for any field, except for text field, text area, or URL fields.
+You can filter by each record type (leads, people, companies, etc.), and you can filter for any field type or tag.

-You can also filter for any/all/none for multi-select fields and tags.
+You can also filter for any/all/none for multi-select fields, tags, text fields, and text areas.

 For example, if you want to only view People records that are marked as Potential Customers, you can click on your filter, choose 'Contact Type', and mark 'Potential Customer'.